 Personalized Category Pages

-The settings and options that you can configure for Personalized Category Pages allow you to adjust the ranking order of products on product list pages with boost and bury rules, as well as pin products and exclude products from the list pages.
+The settings and options that you can configure for Personalized Category Pages allow you to adjust the ranking order of products on product category pages with boost and bury rules, as well as pin products and exclude products from the category pages.

 When you deploy a Personalized Category Pages experience, you use the same action template in an Omnichannel experience that you use for a Personalized Site Search experience.
 The configuration of the recommendation strategy that you select for the action along with the settings you've configured for Personalized Category Pages lead to personalized, contextually relevant category pages.

-Just like Personalized Site Search, many of the attributes in your selected product catalog dataset you can display as filters on your site so that customers can then apply them to narrow the scope of products displayed on the product list pages.
+Just like with Personalized Site Search, you can display many of the attributes in your selected product catalog dataset as filters on your site so that customers can then apply them to narrow the scope of products displayed on the product category pages.
 Not only can you select which filters you want displayed, but you can also set their order or opt to allow machine learning to continuously optimize their order.

 Analytics are available so that you can see how the default rules impact category views, product views, and sales from sessions that originated from category pages.